 There are text links and there are image links.
 A text link changes a word or phrase to an active link.
 When your reader clicks on it, they’ll be taken to another web page.
 It could be a different page on your site, or it could link to a totally different site.

-And image link does the same thing, but your reader clicks on an image instead of words to get there.
+An image link does the same thing, but your reader clicks on an image instead of words to get there.

 Here’s an example of a text link:

-How to Create a Text Link
+How to Add a Text Link

 #1.
 Get the exact URL you want to link to.